nic-dgl104-winter-2024/pattern-library/patterns/strategy-plan/Readme.md

+In the issues section, I was looking for something familiar on which I have worked already.
+So in those limitation there were sevral options which includes PHP langauge, Java script Language, C#, MVC and any documentation related.
+But most of them were already assigned and after some time somebody opened this issue #67 which was with java script that is why particularly I chose this one.

+Here, I am explaining the flow of the example code.

 # Authentication and Authorization Strategies

 This project demonstrates the implementation of different authentication and authorization strategies using the Strategy design pattern.